2018‑19 Departmental Results Report

 - planned spending (dépenses prévues):

-- For Departmental Plans and Departmental Results Reports, planned spending refers to those amounts that receive Treasury Board approval by February 1.
-Therefore, planned spending may include amounts incremental to planned expenditures presented in the Main Estimates.
+- For Departmental Plans and Departmental Results Reports, planned spending refers to those amounts presented in Main Estimates.

 A department is expected to be aware of the authorities that it has sought and received.
 The determination of planned spending is a departmental responsibility, and departments must be able to defend the expenditure and accrual numbers presented in their Departmental Plans and Departmental Results Reports.